Zack Short Preview, Player Props: Tigers vs. White Sox

 Zack Short At The Plate

-- Short is batting .217 with nine doubles, six home runs and 21 walks.
+- Short has nine doubles, six home runs and 23 walks while hitting .216.

+- Short has reached base via a hit in 34 games this year (of 83 played), and had multiple hits in seven of those games.

-- Looking at the 82 games he has played this year, he's hit a home run in six of them (7.3%), and in 2.7% of his trips to the plate.
+- He has homered in six games this season (7.2%), leaving the park in 2.7% of his trips to the plate.

-- Short has picked up an RBI in 19.5% of his games this year, with two or more RBI in 12.2% of his games.
-He has also plated three or more runs in three contests.
+- Short has driven in a run in 17 games this season (20.5%), including 10 games with more than one RBI (12.0%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.